openkfw/innoverse/README.md

 For starting the platform, you need to start at least the Strapi CMS, the Database and the InnoVerse app.

-## InnoVerse App locally
+## Running InnoVerse locally

 The most common way to start up the platform is by starting all components with Docker.
-For this you can use the `docker-compose-local.yaml` located in `/docker-compose`.
+For this you can use the `docker-compose-dev.yaml` located in `/docker-compose`.

 First, set up the correct env vars: